XiangyuZhu-open/homepage/_pages/about.md

 News!
 ======
+* Jul.
+2026: Two papers are accepted by MM
+* Jul.
+2026: One paper is accepted by TIFS
+* Jun.
+2026: One paper is accepted by ECCV
 * Feb.
 2026: Five papers are accepted by CVPR
 * Feb.
 2026: Two papers are accepted by Machine Intelligence Research (MIR)
 * Nov.
 2025: Two papers are accepted by AAAI